Automattic/vip-governance-plugin/README.md

     It is possible to disable `core/paragraph` blocks for a role if it makes sense for your workflow, but keep in mind these limitations when doing so.

 - Currently, this plugin does not support disabling child blocks nested inside a parent.
-The plugin will prevent you from inserting additoinal blocks, but existing blocks in existing content will not be removed or restricted.
+The plugin will prevent you from inserting additional blocks, but existing blocks in existing content will not be removed or restricted.

+- Support for `duotone` has not been implemented yet.
+If you do add the `duotone` property to a `core/image` block, it will show up in the palette but upon selection nothing will happen.
+You'll need to select the color picker, change to a different colour and back again to the correct value to get it to appear correctly.

 ### Sample Rules